valtimo-platform/valtimo-documentation/contributing/branching-and-release-strategy.md

 Because of security reasons, back-end features are developed in feature branches, branched off from `next-minor`.
 Feature branches are named `feature/*`.
-Parts of the feature are developed in branches prefixed with `story/`, which include a story number.
-For example: `story/12345-add-endpoint`.
+Parts of the feature are developed in branches prefixed with `story/`, which include a story number, if a story is available.
+For example: `story/add-endpoint` or `story/12345-add-endpoint`.
 These story branches are merged into the feature branch as soon as possible.
 In addition, `next-minor` is merged frequently into the feature branch.

-Bugfix branches follow the naming scheme: `bugfix/12345-fix-security`.
+Bugfix branches follow the naming scheme: `bugfix/fix-security` or `bugfix/12345-fix-security`.
 They are either merged into `next-minor`, `feature/*` or to `next-major` (if this exists).

 ### Front-end libraries